 Whatever the reason why a quotation was not accepted, you need to send a rejection letter to the suppl.
 Not only because it is considered a gesture of good faith, but to maintain a good relationship with the supplier.

 This is very important especially if you think that in the future you can continue to have business relationships with the supplier or seller.

-The letter of rejection should cover the following points.
+The quotation rejection letter should cover the following.
 It should:

-(v) suggest that there may be other opportunities to do business together.
+- Suggest that there may be other opportunities to do business together in the future

 31st July 2017